 It will help us to consider your request if you provide as much information as you can about your desired working pattern.
-It is important that you complete all the questions as otherwise your application may not be valid.
-When completing sections 3 & 4, think about what effect your change in working pattern will have both on the work that you do and on your colleagues.
 Once you have completed the form, you should immediately forward it to the Principal (you might want to keep a copy for your own records).
 We will then have 28 days after the day your application is received in which to arrange a meeting with you to discuss your request.
 If the request is granted, this will normally be a permanent change to your terms and conditions unless otherwise agreed.

-1. Personal Details Name: Job Title:

-I would like to apply to work a flexible working pattern that is different to my current working pattern under my right provided under The Children and Families Act 2014.
-I confirm I meet each of the eligibility criteria as follows:

-Please tick those which apply.
+1. Personal Details Name: Job Title: I would like to apply to work a flexible working pattern that is different to my current working pattern under my right provided under The Children and Families Act 2014.
+I confirm I meet each of the eligibility criteria as follows: Please tick those which apply.
 If you are unable to tick all of the relevant boxes then you do not qualify to make a request to work flexibly under the statutory procedure.
-This does not mean that your request may not be considered, but you should explore this separately under paragraph 10 of the policy.

-[] I have worked continuously as an employee of the school for the last 26 weeks.

-[] I have not made a request to work flexibly under this right during the past 12 months

-Date of any previous request to work flexibly under this right:

-2a.
-Describe your current working pattern (days/hours/times worked):

-2b.
-Describe the working pattern you would like to work in future (days/hours/times worked):

-2c.
-I would like this working pattern to commence from:
+This does not mean that your request may not be considered, but you should explore this separately under paragraph 10 of the policy. [] I have worked continuously a as an employee of the school for the last 26 weeks. [] I have not made two further requests to work flexibly under this right during the past 12 months Date of any previous request to work flexibly under this right: 2- Describe constructions and the same of th Za.
+Describe your current working p pattern (days/hours/times worked): 2b.
+Describe the working pattern you would like to work in future (days/hours/times worked): 2c.
+I would like this working pattern to commence from: Signed: Date:

-3. Impact of the new working pattern

-I have attached a statement explaining how I think this change in my working pattern will affect [pupils] [your work] and colleagues.

-4. Accommodating the new working pattern I have attached a statement explaining how I think this change in my working pattern will affect [pupils] [your work] and colleagues.

-Signed: Date:
+brooke weston trust

+Trust Handbook: Policies and Proce dures

 ×

 Return slip

-Confirmation of Receipt (to be completed and returned to employee)
+Confirmation of Receipt (to be complete d and returned to employee)

-Dear:
+Dear: -

 I confirm that I received your request to change your work pattern on: (date received)

-I shall be arranging a meeting to discuss your application within 28 days following this date.
-In the meantime, you might want to consider whether you would like a work place colleague or trade union representative to accompany you to the meeting.
+your application within 28 days following this place colleague or trade union representative

 Signed: Date: